-A Zen garden provides the perfect spot for some relaxation and meditation.
-It gives the sense of tranquility and peace, recreating the essence of nature.
+A zen garden provides the perfect spot for some relaxation and meditation.
+It gives the sense of tranquillity and peace, recreating the essence of nature.

 It’s an outdoor space with a minimalist landscape with natural elements of rock, gravel, sand, and wood.
 Usually with plants and some water features around.